scifir/scifir-units/README.md

 ## Funding

 The **Scifir Foundation** is looking for **funding**, in order to do some digital marketing and pay some other needs of the project.
 If you want to support this libraries, **science will thank you** for that, you can donate in this [sponsors page](https://github.com/sponsors/iarfen).

-## Goal

-The **goal of scifir-units** is to create a very good library of all units of measurement to be used inside any scientific software, which are electronics software, desktop software, command-line applications, or any other.
-That's the reason of why C++ is the programming language used for scifir-units.
-To provide all optimizations and features needed, in order to create a library **as good and complete** as possible, is an objective that has been achieved inside this project, as the user can judge looking at the reference.

-scifir-units is intended to be **basal to develop scientific software**, of any kind, and to provide a solution for all common scientific calculations involving scalar units, vectors, coordinates, among other common math operations.
-The space has been supported for the 1D, the 2D, the 3D and even the ND case.
-Then, the problem of doing lots of calculus in scientific software has its difficulty reduced a big amount.

 ## Concepts